Douglas A-24 Dive Bomber Serial Number 41-15783

 Edward Rogers adds:

-Thanks to Edward Rogers for this information.
+Thanks to Edward Rogers for research and analysis

 Contribute Information